The Graduated Approach - Principles and Processes

 A ‘Person Centred’ approach to improving outcomes for all children and young people

-- Where a child or young person identified with SEN does not make expected progress in receipt of ‘Universal’ education provision, the main practitioner involved in providing the support should meet with the child / young person and their parent(s) / carer(s) to complete a SEND Support Plan or equivalent (eg: IEP; Provision Map).
+- Where a child or young person identified with SEN does not make expected progress in receipt of ‘Universal’ education provision, the main practitioner involved in providing the support should meet with the child / young person and their parent(s) / carer(s) to complete a SEND Support Plan or equivalent (such as IEP; Provision Map).
 The ‘SEND Support Plan’ is an individualized summary document recording SEND provision, outcomes and progress against these outcomes..

 - The ‘SEND Support Plan’ allows those who know the child or young person help determine the best support required.
-Through this process, the most appropriate advice, support and training can be identified and put in place to ensure best outcomes.
+Through this process, the most appropriate advice, support and training can be identified and put in place to ensure the best outcomes.